 Monthly benefit allowances for members are computed as 2.5% of average compensation for each accredited year of service prior to July 1, 2001.
 For service earned on and after July 1, 2001, this multiplier is 2.67% of average compensation.
 For members entering the System on or after January 1, 2010, there is a 2.5% multiplier.
+Lastly, for members entering the System on or after January 1, 2010, there is a 2.5% multiplier.
 Lastly, for members entering the System on or after July 1, 2015, there is a 2.25% multiplier.
 PERS offers several alternatives to the unmodified service retirement allowance which, in general, allow the retired employee to accept a reduced service retirement allowance payable monthly during his or her lifetime and various optional monthly payments to a named beneficiary after his or her death.